Where our money comes from

 Tackling the challenge

-We’ve managed to save £194 million since 2010 with only a limited impact on front-line services.
+We've managed to make savings of £281 million since 2010 with only a limited impact on front-line services.
 We have done this mainly by making the way we do things as efficient as possible, selling our services to bring in money and sharing services with other councils.

 We’re also rethinking how we design our services around the people that use them, to make sure they’re joined up and residents can get what they need more quickly and efficiently.
 We want to identify the issues that local people face as early as possible, to prevent them from getting worse.
 This makes the experience better for local people, and it also saves the council money.